arinaLozhkina/RC2021-AdaAttN/README.md

 ```

 ## Report
-The paper’s reproducibility report will be added later.
+The paper’s reproducibility report is report.pdf.